KANSAS CITY 9, MINNESOTA 8 IN KANSAS CITY

-Opposition stars: Mike Fiore was 2-for-4 with a double.
-Future Twin Tom Burgmeier pitched three shutout innings, giving up two hits and three walks and striking out one.
+Opposition stars: Joe Foy was 3-for-5 with a walk, scoring twice and driving in two.
+Mike Fiore was 2-for-3.
+Ex-Twin Jackie Hernandez was 2-for-4 with two doubles.
+Bob Oliver was 2-for-5 with a double.
+Jerry Adair was 2-for-5.
+Future Twin Tom Burgmeier pitched three shutout innings, giving up a hit and a walk and striking out one.

 The game: It looked good early.
 In the first, Ted Uhlaender reached on an error, Tovar singled, and Oliva hit a three-run homer, giving the Twins a 3-0 lead three batters into the game.
 Kansas City got on the board in the second on back-to-back two-out doubles by Eliseo Rodriguez and Hernandez.
 With one out in the third, Tovar singled and Oliva walked.
 Harmon Killebrew flied out, but Reese hit a three-run homer to give the Twins a 6-1 lead through three innings.

 The Royals opened the fifth with a walk to Foy and a single by Pat Kelly, but a fly out and a ground out held them to second and third with two down.
 Then, however, Twins starter Dick Woodson uncorked a wild pitch (wild pitches are always "uncorked") which somehow allowed both runners to score, cutting the Twins lead to 6-3.
 In the sixth, Hernandez doubled and was still on second with two out.
 Foy singled him home, there was a walk to Kelly, Ed Kirkpatrick had an RBI single, and Oliver drove in a run with a double, tying the score 6-6.